-Cooking chestnuts, not roasting them, is one of the easiest things you can do if you consider cooking chestnuts and the result is delicious.
-I fondly remember how at home, as a child, at dessert time on autumn Sundays they brought two trays to the table: one with chestnuts roasted on the fire, and the other with cooked chestnuts.
-The truth is that it was difficult to decide which ones were richer.
-They all always disappeared!
+Boiling chestnuts, not roasting them, is one of the easiest things you can do if you decide to cook chestnuts and the result is delicious.
+I fondly remember how at home, when I was little, at dessert time on Sundays in autumn they would bring two trays to the table: one with chestnuts roasted on the fire, and the other with boiled chestnuts.
+The truth is that it was difficult to decide which ones were tastier.
+They always disappeared!

-You can prepare cooked chestnuts simply using a saucepan or a small pot, as they take up little space and in a moment the water will begin to boil.
-Or you can make them even faster in the slow cooker .
-It is undoubtedly an excellent option to gain even more time.
+You can prepare cooked chestnuts using just a saucepan or small pot, as they take up little space and the water will start to boil in no time.
+Or you can make them even more quickly in the pressure cooker .
+This is undoubtedly an excellent option to save even more time.

-Cooking chestnuts has very few secrets, as it is simple and quick to cook .
-But I leave you an easy step by step and some tricks and ideas so that they stay on point.
+There are very few secrets to making cooked chestnuts, as it is a simple and quick way to cook them .
+But I'll leave you with an easy step-by-step guide and some tricks and ideas to make them perfect.
 And delicious!

-If you haven't cooked chestnuts you should.
-I think you will be surprised by the result: they are tender and tasty, with their characteristic chestnut flavor.
-If you cook them right, which costs very little, they are super quick to peel and are a great way to enjoy fall and recharge your batteries.
+If you haven't cooked chestnuts yet, you should do so.
+I think you'll be surprised by the result: they are tender and tasty, with their characteristic chestnut flavour.
+If you cook them well, which is very easy, they are super quick to peel and are a great way to enjoy autumn and recharge your energy.

 Ingredients

-• Anise (optional, although it is a popular addition)
+- Anise (optional, although it is a very popular addition)

-Preparation (in a conventional pot and in a quick cooker)
+Preparation (in conventional pot and in pressure cooker)

-1. Clean the chestnuts, passing them through water in a strainer.
+- Clean the chestnuts by passing them under water in a strainer.

-2. Give them a deep cut*.
-It is not necessary to make a cross, it can simply be a transversal cut, but it is necessary to cut the skin of the chestnut so that the water can penetrate.
+- Make a deep cut*.
+You don't need to make a cross, you can just make a cross cut, but you do need to cut the skin of the chestnut so that the water can penetrate.

-3. If you cook the chestnuts in the traditional way: Put water in a saucepan or a medium-sized pot, in sufficient quantity to cover the chestnuts that you want to overcook.
-Put the water to heat and, when it is hot, add a tablespoon of salt and half a teaspoon of aniseed (also, if you want, the bay leaf).
-Add the chestnuts and let them cook for 35-40 minutes over low heat (just enough to keep the boil when it has already started to boil).
-After that time, remove from heat and strain the water.
+- If you cook chestnuts in the traditional way: Put enough water in a saucepan or medium-sized pot to cover the chestnuts you want to cook thoroughly.
+Put the water on to heat and, when it is hot, add a tablespoon of salt and half a teaspoon of anise (also, if you want, the bay leaf).
+Put the chestnuts in and let them cook for 35-40 minutes on a low heat (just enough to keep them simmering once they have started to boil).
+After that time, remove from the heat and strain the water.

 Grades

-• Choose chestnuts well: ideally they should be hard and shiny brown.
+- Choose your chestnuts carefully: ideally they should be hard and shiny brown.

-• That they are all of a similar size, to ensure even cooking.
+- They should all be of a similar size to ensure even cooking.

-• The cooking time will vary a few minutes depending on whether the chestnuts are larger or smaller.
+- Cooking time will vary by a few minutes depending on how large or small the chestnuts are.

-• When peeling the chestnuts it is important to remove both the outer shell and the inner layer of skin, the bitter ones.
+- When peeling chestnuts, it is important to remove both the outer shell and the inner layer of skin, which makes them bitter.

-• Once cooked and peeled, try them also dipped in a sugar glaze...
-Or they will be a guaranteed success if you serve them at coffee time dipped in chocolate fondant!
+- Once cooked and peeled, try them dipped in a sugar glaze...
+Or they're sure to be a hit if you serve them at coffee time dipped in fondant chocolate !
 A bite of chestnut and chocolate is an ideal accompaniment to close any family gathering.

 Comments